fanoush/ds-d6/espruino/DFU/ID130Color/README.md

 [ID130 Color Plus HR](https://fccid.io/2AHFTID130PLUSCOLOR) is NRF52832 based fitness tracker made by  Shenzhen DO Intelligent Technology Co., Ltd.
+It is quite old now (2017) so may be hard to get.
+I got few of them in 2021 in some sale for ~6EUR each.
+Sometimes it can be found on aliexpress/ebay, e.g. [here](https://www.aliexpress.com/item/32907244187.html)

-There are many similar devices by same company and the firmware of all 52832 based ones are based on SDK11 so can be update without taking apart.
+There are many similar devices by same company and the firmware of all 52832 based ones are based on SDK11 so can be updated without taking apart.

 For initial demo code see code.js